robocomp/robocomp/README.md

 Now we need to bring up some handy tabs in the lowe pane.
 Select *Window* in the upper bar, then "Show View" and *Other* and again *Other*.
 Select *Interfaces* and double-click on it.

-We are ready now.
-Let's open a simple test component created for this example.
-Unfold the *robocomp* directory in the *Project Explorer* pane and then search for "Example.cdsl" and double click on it.
-The file will open in the syntax-sensitive editor.
-The first two lines import the two external interfaces that our component wil use:

-    DifferentialRobot.idsl
-    Laser.idsl

-You can open them from the *robocomp/interfaces/IDSLs* directory to see how they are defined.

-The rest of the file sets the name of the component, *ExampleComp* and in the *Communications* sections defines its connectivity. *ExampleComp* **requires** two interfaces provided by two external components whose names will be specified later. *Requiring* means that our component will make remote procedure calls (RPC) to other components, passing them parameters and possibly obtaining in return some data.

-More to come...
+Now, in the left panel, unfold the *robocomp* directory down to *robocomp/components/* and then click with the right button.
+Select *New Folder* and enter *mycomponents* in the folder name.
+Do it again to create a new folder inside *mycomponents* named *mycomp*.
+Select *myfirstcomp* and then click on the *RoboComp* tab in the upper bar.
+Select *Create CDSL file* and fill the requested name with *MyFirstComp.cdsl*

+The new file will open in the syntax-sensitive editor in the central panel.
+You can see the skeleton of a new empty component.
+Look for the tab *Interfaces* in the lower bar and select *DifferentialRobot.idsl*.
+Click on the green cross at the right of the bar and accept when prompted in a pop-up window.
+You will see something like:

+    import "/robocomp/interfaces/IDSLs/DifferentialRobot.idsl";
+    Component PFLocalizerComp{
+        Communications{
+            };
+            language Cpp;
+    };

+Repeat the same steps to include *Laser.idsl*.
+Then add a *requires* statement:

+    requires DifferentialRobot, Laser;

+The file now should look like this:

+    import "/robocomp/interfaces/IDSLs/DifferentialRobot.idsl";
+    import "/robocomp/interfaces/IDSLs/Laser.idsl";
+    Component MyFirstComp{
+        Communications{
+            requires DifferentialRobot, Laser;
+        };
+    language Cpp;
+    };

+Save the file and click in the upper bar in *RoboComp*